Skip to main content

 pnpm-workspace.yaml

-The workspace packages list and catalogs are moved to the workspaces field in package.json:
+Bun moves the workspace packages list and catalogs to the workspaces field in package.json:

 package.json